 Rise in Popularity and Influence

 The Italian Campaign significantly enhanced Napoleon's popularity and influence in France.
-His military victories were widely celebrated, and he was hailed as a hero of the Revolution.
+Consider this: his military victories were widely celebrated, and he was hailed as a hero of the Revolution.
 The French Directory, the governing body of France at the time, recognized Napoleon's growing power and influence but also viewed him with a degree of suspicion.
 They sought to keep him occupied and away from Paris, fearing that he might pose a threat to their authority.

 The Egyptian Expedition